 Abstract

 This contribution relates to Adaptive Resolution Change (ARC).
 The contribution presents suggested High-Level Syntax for supporting ARC.
 It is asserted that the proposed syntax offers a solution with low signalling overhead, with a high degree of flexibility in terms of signalled resolutions and with support for introducing new resolutions at any point in a Coded Video Sequence.
+The proposal includes three aspects; introduction of the PicSizeUnit variable, introduction of conformance windows for reduced resolution pictures, and the use of output resolution for calculating scaling factor between current picture and reference pictures.
+The second version of this proposal adds a summary section and fixes a few minor errors in the first version.

 Introduction